webonyx/graphql-php/docs/class-reference.md

 See [schema definition language docs](schema-definition-language.md) for details.

+@phpstan-import-type TypeConfigDecorator from ASTDefinitionBuilder
-@phpstan-type Options array{
+@phpstan-type BuildSchemaOptions array{
   assumeValid?: bool,
-assumeValidSDL?: bool,
+  assumeValidSDL?: bool
 }

 - assumeValid:
     When building a schema from a GraphQL service's introspection result, it might be safe to assume the schema is valid.
 Set to true to assume the produced schema is valid.

     Default: false

 - assumeValidSDL:
     Set to true to assume the SDL is valid.

     Default: false

 ### GraphQL\Utils\BuildSchema Methods